knightazura/ghost-sdk/Imagining-the-Ghost-Developer-Kit.md

 * easily extensible
 * secure, safe, and dependable

 Essentially, the core should provide the tools for apps to use in creative ways.
 The tools provide power and flexibility to be used in ways we cannot imagine - pretty much anything should be possible.
-Any restrictions should exist only where it serves the GDT principles or protects the core of Ghost.
+Any restrictions should exist only where it serves the GDK principles or protects the core of Ghost.

 ### Apps should not